OpenTreeOfLife/script-managed-trees/README.md

 # Open Tree of Life script-managed trees

+Goal: Help people contribute trees that are too large to work with in the curator.
+We also want to be a to receive periodic updates to these trees.
+Strategy: maybe have external trees?

 This directory is intended to hold large trees that are input to synthesis but are not
     in phylesystem because:
   1. Their large size makes manual curation in the curator app infeasible,